Local Market Guide · 2026

 23 Years · Mortgage Specialist

-Boise Market Overview: Is Now a Good Time to Buy?
+Birmingham Market Overview: Is Now a Good Time to Buy?

 ✓ Reasons to Buy

-• Outdoor lifestyle
+• Outdoor lifestyle — skiing, hiking, rivers

 ✗ Reasons to Wait

-• Limited job diversity
+• Limited diversity of major employers

-Best Neighborhoods in Boise
+Best Neighborhoods in Birmingham

 These areas consistently offer the best combination of value, safety, and appreciation potential: